 Basil can be grown indoors from seed; however, your rate of success will increase with some specialized equipment.
-Since basil seeds germinate best when soil temperature is around 80 degrees, a seed starting mat can be used to create these conditions if your space is too cool.
+Since basil seeds germinate best when the soil temperature is around 80 degrees, a seed starting mat can be used to create these conditions if your space is too cool.
 This electric mat sits under the seed tray and gently warms the soil to the proper temperature.
 They also need plenty of light, such as from a bright, sunny, south-facing window or a grow light.

-To propagate basil from seed, you’ll need seed trays, seed starting soil mix, basil seeds, a clean spray bottle filled with water, and optional grow light.
+To propagate basil from seed, you’ll need seed trays, seed starting soil mix, basil seeds, a clean spray bottle filled with water, and an optional grow light.